jarekczek/hacking/README.md

 Service executable accepts a single integer argument, the number of a configuration to use.
 The service must translate this integer into some configuration.

-Configurations are numbered from 1 to CONFIG_COUNT.
+Configurations are numbered from 0 to CONFIG_COUNT-1.

 The service is expected to act in the following manner (based on some concrete service, for which this tool was designed):